Reasons Why Prescription Drugs Can Lead to Illegal Drug Use.

 Chemical Dependency within the Body

 If a person has been using prescription medication, then it is possible for the medication to change the way the chemicals are being produced in the body.
 Changes in chemical balance and production can lead to a physical dependence on the medication because the body gets used to the chemicals from the drugs and begins going through withdrawals if those chemicals are no longer available.

 Drug use can impact important chemicals in the brain such as dopamine and endorphins, which effects a person’s emotions and mood.
 When the chemical levels begin to decrease in the body, there is a strong urge to get another boost of chemicals by using the medication again.

 But, it becomes more difficult to feed the addiction when the person no longer has access to prescription medication, which might make them turn to other sources instead.
 If the body has become chemically dependent on prescription medications and those medications are no longer available, then the person might turn to illegal drugs instead.

-Easy Access of Illegal Drugs
+Easy Access to Illegal Drugs

-It can be difficult to get enough prescription medication to continue supporting the addiction, especially since the person need to get a prescription from a doctor.
+It can be difficult to get enough prescription medication to continue supporting the addiction, especially since the person needs to get a prescription from a doctor.
 Even if the prescriptions are obtained, there are safety procedures in place at the pharmacies to detect unusual activity, such as a person filling multiple prescriptions from different doctors or getting more medication than they actually need.
 Because of these safety measures for legal prescription medication, sometimes people will turn to illegal drugs since they are easier to access.